yield-sync/specifications/v1-emp/Strategy Layer/README.md

 ### Management

 If the strategy needs to be managed the functions to handle these management requirements should be programmed into the `IYieldSyncV1EMPStrategyInteractor` contract.

+## Updating `IYieldSyncV1EMPStrategyInteractor` and/or `IYieldSyncV1EMPETHValueFeed`

+If you are required to update the `IYieldSyncV1EMPStrategyInteractor` contract and/or the `IYieldSyncV1EMPETHValueFeed` then you must stop all transfer of deposting and withdrawing ERC20 tokens.

+If you are going to do this, then make sure all assets are transferred out of the `IYieldSyncV1EMPStrategyInteractor`

 ## Conclusion